-The General Shareholders' Meeting passed a resolution on July 21, 2020 authorizing the Board of Directors, in accordance with Article 297.1.b) of the Spanish Companies Act, to increase its share capital without previously convening the General Shareholders' Meeting by up to half of the Company's share capital as of the date of the resolution (i.e. €48,165,816.125 nominal value).
+The General Shareholders' Meeting passed a resolution on March 29, 2021 authorizing the Board of Directors, in accordance with Article 297.1.b) of the Spanish Companies Act, to increase its share capital without previously convening the General Shareholders' Meeting by up to half of the Company's share capital as of the date of the resolution (i.e. ε 60,838,583.625 nominal value).
 This authorization included the power to exclude the preferential subscription rights to the shareholders, with respect to a share capital increase of up to 10% of the Company's share capital at the time of the resolution.
 The Board of Directors may exercise this authorization within five years, on one or more occasions and at any time, and subject to any conditions that it may deem appropriate.
-The New Shares will be issued pursuant to a share capital increase in exercise of the above authorization, for an amount of €25,345,535 in nominal value.
-Therefore, €22,820,281 of the above authorization will be outstanding, assuming the complete subscription of the New Shares.
+The New Shares will be issued pursuant to a share capital increase in exercise of the above authorization, for an amount of ε 48,154,763.75 in nominal value.
+Therefore, ε 12,683,819.875 of the above authorization will be outstanding, assuming the complete subscription of the New Shares.
+In addition, the General Shareholders' Meeting on March 29, 2021, passed a resolution approving a share capital increase by means of an in-kind contribution and the delegation of its execution to the Board of Directors, in accordance with